Mouariya/Digital-VLSI-SoC-design-and-planning/README.md

 From above formula we can say that, if aspect ratio is unity it signifies that chip is in square shape.
 Other than unity it will be always rectangular shape.

+## Concept of Pre-Placed cells

+Lets take a combinational logic which does some amount of function and assume its a huge circuit having some N Logic gates so let's devide it into some small numbers of gates.
+We will cut the whole circuit into two parts, and separate both of them into two blocks and both block will be implemented seperately.